The power of WHY to consumers

 How business operated mattered, and so in response companies upped their awareness of their social impact and visibility through corporate social responsibility.
 How people did things mattered not just when the likes of Bhopal and Exxon Valdez disasters struck, but in everyday life.

-Fair-trade has become a household name in consumer goods, with high street stores vying for credibility of having an ethical policy, supporting local goods and having transparent policies of how they operate.
-This gives more confidence but leaves companies open to further scrutiny and often to unsatisfactory answers to vital key questions, not at least within developing countries, who are now the fastest growing emerging markets for many brands.
+Fair-trade has become a household name in consumer goods, with high street stores vying for credibility of having an ethical policy.
+Supporting local goods and having transparent policies of how businesses operate matter in consumer decision making.
+This gives more confidence but leaves companies open to further scrutiny and often to unsatisfactory answers to vital key questions.
+Not at least within developing countries, who are now the fastest growing markets for many brands.

 Why! – should I buy from you?

 The biggest question which consumers and business now asks people is why businesses are doing these things.
 Everyone has become so empowered with information sources that people want to buy the WHY, not the what.
-Buyers want to understand the ethics of the company and importantly the people behind the decisions it takes.
+Buyers want to understand the ethics of the company and importantly the people behind the decisions being taken.
 Customers want to know that these decisions accurately reflect the real cultural and values that company has, not just the marketing hype, which the brand portrays.
-Today this is the real power of the internet.
+Today this is the real power of consumers to interrogate and validate brands as to their genuine credentials.

 What’s the real purpose of the company, who and what is driving it and what does it really believe in and stand for.
 No longer is a small donation to a local charity enough to say it supports the community, customers want to know how much, who gets involved, is it company wide and deep or just a year end tax saving.